ahskur/ahskur/README.md

 ### Hello! 👋
-I'm a university student be a Full Stack Python developer.
+I'm a university student be on my way to be a Full Stack Python developer.

 🔭 I'm currently learning algorithms and other CS concepts.